ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

 **Purpose:** To further get to know your direct reports, learn their aspirations, and plan how to help them reach those dreams.

 **Overview:**
-Career conversations are ongoing discussions that help you identify your direct reports professional goals and the steps needed to achieve them.
+Career conversations are ongoing discussions that help you identify your direct report's professional goals and the steps needed to achieve them.
 The three conversations involve their life story (past), dreams (present), and developing a career action plan (future).

 Once we understand what motivates our people and what their goals are, we can help them achieve them.